 You can read about How to Pack for Hajj and things that help make Hajj comfortable here.

 Please Note: This post is NOT from a religious perspective.
 I am not an Alima.
-I am only sharing my experience of Hajj and the effect of it on my life.
+I am only sharing my experience of Hajj.

 My Hajj Story – Step by Step

 In 2006, I performed my first Hajj (as an adult) with my husband.
 I am sharing my Hajj story and the lessons I learnt so you know what to expect in Hajj.

 How we took the decision to go on Hajj

 Three days before the hajj holidays began, my husband came home from office to tell me that he had been laid off.
 We had been married for 5 months at that time.
 The Hajj holidays were just starting.
 At that time, we lived in Riyadh.
 It was useless to spend Eid wallowing and worrying so we decided it was the perfect opportunity to take our savings and go for Hajj.
 After all, we had no ‘responsibility’, we were adults and we had the finances to do it.
 We weren’t sure of the future but at least we had the health to do it now.
 There was not going to be a time like this for sometime.